 Intergenerational programs change negative perceptions about aging and positively impact the health and well-being of all participants, and reduce risk of financial exploitation.
-The following are selected articles documenting the need for, and the positive impact of, intergenerational programs and social connection.
+The following are selected articles and other references documenting the need for, and the positive impact of, intergenerational programs and social connection.

 * Loneliness is at Epidemic Levels in America, CIGNA 2020.

 * Association of Social Contact with Dementia and Cognition: 28-year follow-up of the Whitehall II cohort study, Andrew Sommerlad et al., PLOS Medicine Journal, August 2, 2019.

 * Social Isolation and Loneliness in Older People Pose Health Risks, US Dept. of Health & Human Services National Institute on Aging Report, April 23, 2019.